How can I help?

 During the placement, your student/s should:

 • Establish when to arrive and leave school each day, explain any personal circumstances that might be relevant to their attendance.
-This may include sharing a PREP plan if they are re-sitting a placement and/or a Reasonable Adjustment Plan (RAP) should they have one.
+This may include sharing a Reasonable Adjustment Plan (RAP) should they have one.

 • Attend staff meetings and CPD where possible.
 These are an important part of their training in becoming a teacher and attending will help them to feel part of the team in your setting.